Bruno Cirillo: International career

 Cirillo played every second of Italy's campaign at the 2000 Olympics in Australia, in which they reached the quarter-finals before elimination by Spain.

 Personal life

-Cirillo was married with the Greek actress and model Elena Asimakopoulou, and they have one daughter.
-They separated in 2022.
+In 2007, Cirillo began dating Greek actress and model Elena Asimakopoulou.
+On October 4, 2010, the couple got married in a civil ceremony, and two months later, on December 13, their daughter, Maria-Rosaria Cirillo, was born.
+They also married in a religious ceremony on May 19, 2018. Τhey separated in 2022.